 NOTE1: 3 m is reserved for sidewalk per direction (i.e., no vehicle or building in this reserved space).

-NOTE2: This value is tentative and could be modified after SA1 input.
+NOTE2: This value is tentative and could be modified after SA1’further input.

 6.1.10 Commercial Air to Ground scenario